joshgerdes/jekyll-uno/_posts/2016-12-15-dfs-namespace-service-not-starting-reboot.md

 ---
-title: DFS Namespace service not starting after a reboot
+title: Using PowerShell to start the DFS Namespace service
 permalink: /win/dfs-namespace-service-not-starting-reboot/
 categories:
   - Windows